We independently research, test, and recommend the best products; you can learn more about our review process here.

 Why We Chose It

+If you want options, the X3 has ‘em!
 The X3 comes in several styles, including a pontoon hand-controlled model.
-All the models are bow-mounted, but some are footpedal controlled while others are hand-controlled.
+All models are bow-mounted, while some are footpedal controlled and others are hand-controlled.

-There is no Pinpoint GPS or built-in sonar with the X3, so the overall features are limited.
-If you choose to purchase the footpedal model, it will be comfortable because of how Motorguide designed it, but I think it might be a little tall for some people.
+If you choose to purchase the footpedal model, it will be comfortable because of how Motorguide intentionally designed it, but it might be a little tall for some anglers who don’t use it in a recessed deck.

-If you’re on a budget and don’t need all the fancy features, then the Motorguide X3 offers plenty of power and durability to anglers in various boats.
+I strongly recommend the X3 if you’re on a budget and don’t need all the fancy features because the Motorguide X3 offers plenty of power and durability to anglers in various boats.

 Motorguide R5